 He says: ‘I had a conversation with the call centre adviser and she told me categorically that they were instructed at the start of the coronavirus crisis to insist customers negotiate exclusively with the vendor.’

 We asked Amazon if this was the case.
-It told us that it was investigating, but that it may be New Day, the issuing bank for the Amazon card, that would be responsible for any claim.
+It told us that it was New Day, the issuing bank for the Amazon card, that would be responsible for any claim.

 The law on credit card refunds